top of page

 Application Deadline: Applications typically open in March for Redmond and Atlanta students and are reviewed on a rolling basis.

 Eligibility: Open to high school graduating seniors who live within 50 miles of Redmond, Washington, or Atlanta, Georgia.
-Students must be at least 16 years old and have a legal right to work in the U.S. for the duration of the program and must have completed pre-calculus or an equivalent course by the start of the program.
+Students must be at least 16 years old and have a legal right to work in the U.S. and must have completed pre-calculus or an equivalent course.

 Location: Menlo Park, CA.